PriyanshuLathi/Cancer-Diagnosis-Prediction-KNN-Model/README.md

-# Cancer Diagnosis Prediction KNN Model
+# Cancer Diagnosis Prediction Model

-This project aims to predict whether a tumor is malignant or benign using the K-Nearest Neighbour (KNN) algorithm.
-The model is trained on a dataset containing various tumor characteristics, including radius, texture, perimeter, and area.
-The primary goal is to classify tumors accurately based on these features.
+This project aims to predict whether a tumor is malignant or benign using three different algorithms: K-Nearest Neighbour (KNN), Support Vector Machine (SVM), and Decision Tree.
+Each model is trained on a dataset containing various tumor characteristics, including radius, texture, perimeter, and area.
+The primary goal is to classify tumors accurately based on these features and compare the performance of each model.

 ## Dataset Description

-The dataset used in this project is designed to classify breast cancer tumors as malignant (cancerous) or benign (non-cancerous) based on various features derived from digitized images of fine needle aspirates (FNA) of breast masses.
+The dataset used in this project classifies breast cancer tumors as malignant (cancerous) or benign (non-cancerous) based on features derived from digitized images of fine needle aspirates (FNA) of breast masses.
 The dataset contains 569 samples with 33 features, including the target variable.
 Below is a detailed breakdown of the dataset:

-- Number of Samples: 569
+- **Number of Samples:** 569
-- Number of Features: 33 (including the target variable)
+- **Number of Features:** 33 (including the target variable)
-- Target Variable: diagnosis - Indicates the diagnosis of the tumor (M for malignant, B for benign).
+- **Target Variable:** Diagnosis - Indicates the diagnosis of the tumor (M for malignant, B for benign).

 ## Features

-The features in the dataset are computed from a digitized image of a fine needle aspirate of a breast mass.
-They describe characteristics of the cell nuclei present in the image.
-The features are grouped into three main types based on their statistical properties:
+The features in the dataset describe characteristics of the cell nuclei present in the image, grouped into three main types based on their statistical properties:

-- Mean Values: Average measurements of each feature.
+- **Mean Values:** Average measurements of each feature.
-- Standard Error: Variability of the measurements.
+- **Standard Error:** Variability of the measurements.
-- Worst Values: The largest (mean of the three largest values) measurements.
+- **Worst Values:** The largest measurements.

-## Key Features:
+### Key Features:

-- ID: Unique identifier for each sample.
+- **ID:** Unique identifier for each sample.
-- Diagnosis: Target variable (M = malignant, B = benign).
+- **Diagnosis:** Target variable (M = malignant, B = benign).
-- Radius (mean, standard error, worst): Mean of distances from the center to points on the perimeter.
+- **Radius (mean, standard error, worst)**
-- Texture (mean, standard error, worst): Standard deviation of gray-scale values.
+- **Texture (mean, standard error, worst)**
-- Perimeter (mean, standard error, worst): Perimeter of the tumor.
+- **Perimeter (mean, standard error, worst)**
-- Area (mean, standard error, worst): Area of the tumor.
+- **Area (mean, standard error, worst)**
-- Smoothness (mean, standard error, worst): Local variation in radius lengths.
+- **Smoothness (mean, standard error, worst)**
-- Compactness (mean, standard error, worst): Perimeter^2 / area - 1.0.
+- **Compactness (mean, standard error, worst)**
-- Concavity (mean, standard error, worst): Severity of concave portions of the contour.
+- **Concavity (mean, standard error, worst)**
-- Concave Points (mean, standard error, worst): Number of concave portions of the contour.
+- **Concave Points (mean, standard error, worst)**
-- Symmetry (mean, standard error, worst): Symmetry of the tumor shape.
+- **Symmetry (mean, standard error, worst)**
-- Fractal Dimension (mean, standard error, worst): Coastline approximation - 1.
+- **Fractal Dimension (mean, standard error, worst)**

 ## Handling Missing Values